 UF Health patients will not be tested, but they will be screened for symptoms and will have to follow current visitation guidelines, including screening and wearing a mask.

 Patients with appointments at UF Health hospitals and practices, or those who visit the emergency room, are not necessarily tested, but are screened for symptoms and must follow current visitation guidelines, including wearing masks.
-Patients admitted or transferred to the hospital are required to be tested at UF Health as part of the admission process.
+Patients admitted or transferred to the hospital who are unvaccinated are required to be tested at UF Health as part of the admission process.

 At UF Health, we have taken many steps to safeguard the health of our patients, visitors and caregivers throughout our hospitals and emergency rooms in Gainesville.